 Although it continues to be the industry leader, the numerous price hikes have pushed users and hosting companies to some of the market alternatives.

-What is a cPanel VPS?
+What is cPanel VPS hosting?

-With the help of cPanel and WHM, managing a VPS is much simpler, which is why many virtual server solutions come with the tools pre-installed.
+With the help of cPanel and WHM, managing a VPS is much simpler, which is why many virtual private server solutions come with the tools pre-installed.

 Can I create a website using cPanel?